It aims to benefit both patients and the healthcare system by reducing waiting times and unnecessary hospital admissions.

-- the provision of SDEC at least 12 hours a day, 7 days a week by September 2019 and by March 2020 for surgical SDEC
+- the provision of SDEC and surgical SDEC at least 12 hours a day, 7 days a week by the end of 2019/20

-- an acute frailty service at least 70 hours a week by December 2019, with the aim to complete a clinical frailty assessment within 30 minutes of arrival in the ED/SDEC unit
+- an acute frailty service at least 70 hours a week by the end of 2019/20, with the aim to complete a clinical frailty assessment within 30 minutes of arrival in the ED/SDEC unit

 Why is this good for patients?

 There are significant benefits associated with treating people through SDEC services, including:

 - the ability for patients to be assessed, diagnosed and start treatment on the same day, improving patient experience and reducing unnecessary admissions